 In [12], uncertain sensor information, terrain information, and uncertain a priori knowledge about the enemy are inferred obtaining an estimation of enemy plans on different abstraction levels.
 We utilize a hierarchical Dynamic Bayesian Network (DBN) model (see, e.g., [24]) for this purpose.
-The methodology combines a set of heuristic rules that present sensor data in a soft manner to the DBN.
-The model represents estimation of plans as a discrete distribution of each enemy unit on each abstraction level.
-On platoon level, e.g., the plan space is: attack, defend, reconnaissance and march.
+The methodology combines a set of heuristic rules that insert sensor data as soft evidence into the DBN.
+The model represents knowledge about the enemy and its doctrine, and the environment.
+The DBN performs estimation of plans and the result is a discrete distribution over plausible plans for each enemy unit on each abstraction level.
+On the platoon level, e.g., the plan space contains the plans: attack, defense, reconnaissance and march.

-In Figure 5, we present a simplified DBN that has been used for plan recognition.
-This model follows military hierarchy by observing actions of tanks at lowest level inferring such information with knowledge of military organization and environment properties such as maneuverability, cover and weather.
+In Fig. 4, we present a simplified DBN that has been used for plan recognition.
+This model follows military hierarchy by observing actions of tanks at the lowest level inferring such information of knowledge of military organization and environment properties such as maneuverability, cover and weather.

-Figure 5: A simplified (Two Slice) DBN Used for plan recognition.
+Figure 4: A simplified (Two Slice) DBN Used for plan recognition.

 To extend our previous efforts, we here connect information need to sensor management by using a methodology that includes the information acquisition framework from Section 2.
-In this example, we use an an agent-based approach.
+In this example, we use an agent-based approach.
 We define the high-level information representation for situation and threat assessment (i.e., JDL levels two and three) as a set of agents.
-We see parts of the DBN from Figure 5 as agents.
-Each platoon model is an agent that communicates by using statistical inference and is aimed to present fused information.
-Therefore, we call them information agents.
-They represent a certain unit or phenomenon and its corresponding information supplier agent that has the responsibility for delivering surveillance data.
-Enemy plans, in this case, represent an activity that can be connected to importance for observing a certain unit.
-This connection is a part of the activity-prioritization process performed by an information supplier agent (see Figure 6).
-Consequently, we obtain linkage between high-level information such as activity and the need (priority level) thereof.
-An information supplier agent expresses information need as priority that in task space is translated into a set of atomic tasks that are further mapped to the service space.
+We see parts of the DBN from

+Fig. 4 as agents.
+There we show a simplified view of company and platoon agents.
+We see each platoon plan recognition model (a part of the DBN) as an agent that "communicates" by using statistical inference.
+The purpose of such an agent is to present fused information and derived conclusions at its assigned abstraction level.
+Therefore, we call those agents that represent information about some "real" (physical) agent information agents.
+Each information agent has its corresponding information supplier agent that has the responsibility to deliver surveillance data.
+Intentions of act, in our case enemy plans, represent activities that induce the importance value for observing a certain unit.
+This connection is a part of the activity-prioritization process performed by an information supplier agent (see Fig. 5).
+Consequently, we obtain linkage between highlevel information such as activity and the need (priority level) thereof.
+An information supplier agent expresses information need which in task space is translated into a set of atomic prioritized tasks that are further mapped to the service space.

-Since the assumption is that service and resource management have limited capabilities the process of information supplier agents' prioritization and the prioritization of corresponding tasks has to be performed before assigning them to resource management.
-Prioritization of information acquisition tasks depends on which unit the information agent and its supplier represent.
+Since the assumption is that service and resource management have limited capabilities, the process of information supplier agents' prioritization of corresponding tasks has to be performed before assigning them to resource management.
+Prioritization of information acquisition tasks depends on which enemy unit the information agent and its supplier represent, and the prioritization metric is, by design, common to all agents.